bradleytaunt/btxx.org/pages/resume.md

 As a designer/developer hybrid, I help software companies improve their user experience and ship more performant products.

-## Skills & Languages

-Core programming languages are HTML, CSS, JavaScript, and Ruby.
-For design work, my preferred tools are Sketch, GIMP, and Figma.
-I also enjoy tinkering with basic shell scripts and Unix systems.

 <div class="table-container">
 <table>
   <caption>Experience</caption>